lbcb-sci/pyhera/README.md

 Available options will be printed out when running the script without arguments.

 The scaffolding script will combine Ezra and ScaRa tools and run them in several iterations for more complete and correct scaffolding.
 The script will generate a separate folder for each iteration of scffolding.
 The final result will be in the folder relating to the last iteration.
+By default, the script will run Ezra 3 times and then ScarRa 1 time.
+We found that this combination worked reasonably well in our testing.

 __Racon__
 The scaffolding script can also be instructed run racon on the initial contigs, on the final scaffolds and after each iteration of scaffolding.
 This can be specified using options: